 While this has largely to do with road conditions and the limited availability of emergency and police services, it is also a safety precaution.
 Most carjackings and other unsavory activities occur after dark.

 Bring Car Seats

-If you will be taxis, Uber or another ridesharing app, be sure to bring travel car seats for the kids.
-We use the Mifold Comfort– it’s designed for kids 4+ who weigh at least 40 pounds.
+If you will be using taxis, Uber, or another ridesharing app, be sure to bring travel car seats for the kids.
+We have the Mifold Comfort- it’s designed for kids 4+ who weigh at least 40 pounds.
 This product is no longer being made- but an alternative is the SafeRiderVest, which is approved for kids 3+, between 40 and 60 pounds.